Substra/substra-tests/README.md

 1. The complete test suite must be independent from the substra network
    - The substra network must be started prior to (and independently from) executing the tests
    - The substra network can be running locally / on the cloud
-   - The substra network can be started through docker-compose or through kubernetes
+   - The substra network must be started through kubernetes
 1. It should be possible to run the test suite multiple times without restarting the substra network
 1. Each test must have a deterministic behavior (must not fail randomly)
 1. Each test must be fast to run: